ronjunevaldoz/cebupac/index.md

 Assume the field `content` is a list of meta content.
 The parser will use data class `BaseContent` as a source of magic.
 It will search for a registered schema and build it dynamically.

+# How to create and register a new schema

+TODO

 # Extensions and Utilities

 Below are the currently supported helpers: